-All workplace policies should use inclusive language and terminology which covers trans and non-binary people.
+All workplace policies should use inclusive language and terminology which covers all genders.
 As far as possible, try and use gender neutral terms.
-Staff should be familiar with ‘Guidelines for Supporting Trans Staff and Patients’.

 This is a process that can be difficult.
 It is often the case that a person will need to come out more than once (e.g. accessing health services, talking to family, colleagues).
 Respect a person’s dignity, privacy and right to choose how, when and if they want to come out.